 Weatherly continued – “Danny Boy” is accepted as an accomplished fact and is sung all over the world by Sinn Feiners and Ulstermen alike, by English as well as Irish, in America as well as in the homeland, and I am certain “Father o’ Flynn” is equally popular, as it deserves to be, and its author need have no fear that I shall be so foolish as to write a new version of that song….
 It will be seen that there is nothing of the rebel song in it, and no note of bloodshed.
 “Rory Darlin'” on the other hand is a rebel song.
 It has been set sympathetically by Hope Temple.
 No doubt if Sir William Hardman were alive, he would forbid it being sung at Surrey Sessions mess.”

 Famous Singers Who Covered Danny Boy

-We have often been asked “Who sang Danny Boy?”
+We have often been asked, “Who sang Danny Boy?”
 Over the last century, Danny Boy has been covered by numerous famous singers, including Mario Lanza, Bing Crosby, Andy Williams, Johnny Cash, Sam Cooke, Elvis Presley, Shane MacGowan, Jackie Wilson, Daniel O’Donnell, Harry Belafonte, Tom Jones, John Gary, Jacob Collier and Harry Connick Jr, amongst others.

-Check out the videos below of some of our personal favourite video renditions of the Danny Boy song by well-known singers.
+Check out the videos below of some of our personal favourite video renditions of the Danny Boy song by some well-known singers.